CoST Tanzania

 CoST Tanzania: How it all began

 • The development of a baseline study to profile the local construction sector, the laws and regulations relating to public administration and transparency, and relevant institutions and initiatives relating to governance.
-The study also comprised analysis of key project information from a sample of recently completed infrastructure projects.
+The study also comprised an analysis of key project information from a sample of recently completed infrastructure projects.

-• Testing the disclosure process in a few procuring entities, assembling a list of key project information from a sample of current ongoing projects and publicly disclosing the data.
+• Testing the disclosure process in a few procuring entities, assembling a list of key project information from a sample of current ongoing projects, and publicly disclosing the data.

-• Conducting an assurance review of the disclosed project information, identifying causes for concern and helping stakeholders to understand the main issues.
+• Conducting an assurance review of the disclosed project information, identifying causes for concern, and helping stakeholders to understand the main issues.

 CoST Tanzania Programme Manager Tumaini Lawrence

-In 2017 CoST Tanzania began its second assurance process on two major projects and one water programme in Tanzania.
+In 2017, CoST Tanzania began its second independent review process on two major projects and one water programme in Tanzania.
 The projects included were the TAZARA Intersection Project and the NSSF Dungu Housing Project.
-The water programme focused on analysing the Water Sector Report 2016, a government report which assessed all of the water projects managed by the Ministry of Water and implemented between 2006 – 2016.
-The assurance report found there had been positive achievements in the water sector and that health and safety standards had been adhered to in the TAZARA intersection project.
+The water programme focused on analysing the Water Sector Report 2016, a government report which assessed all of the water projects managed by the Ministry of Water and implemented between 2006 and 2016.
+The assurance report found there had been positive achievements in the water sector and that health and safety standards had not been adhered to in the TAZARA intersection project.
 However, the TAZARA project also highlighted significant issues in the procurement process in Tanzania: all procurement for the project was done in Japan and restricted to Japanese companies.
 The estimated final cost of the project also increased by more than 60%.
+Three projects along the Mpanda-Koga-Tabora road were assessed as part of CoST Tanzania’s report in November 2020.

 CoST Tanzania assurance reports